 My father told me the story many times about him putting me to bed one night with my favorite story, Goodnight Moon by Margaret Wise Brown.
 As I was the 4th child in as many years, he had probably had enough of this story.
 He tried to skip a few pages (yes, skip a few pages in a picture book that is maybe 20 pages long!)
 But I was too smart for him.
 I immediately knew what he was doing.
 He had to start over from the beginning.

-Fast forward about 30 years.
+Fast forward about 30 years . . .
 I had always read to my children on a regular basis when they were babies.
 It was something I enjoyed, and they did, too.
-It was a nice, quiet, peaceful end to the day.
+It was a quiet, peaceful end to the day.
 Lying in bed or on the couch snuggling with my freshly bathed, sweet smelling children, reading them a story.
 I usually read to each one individually, just to give them that little bit of one-on-one time after a hectic day.

 And, so, we began. . .

 Thanksgiving Day 2018 we celebrated 2000 consecutive days of reading!
 Pumpkin Pie was replaced by book cupcakes.
-March 2, 2019 we celebrated Dr. Suess’ birthday and 2100 consecutive days of reading with an ice cream cake from Thomas Sweet in Princeton, NJ.
-My daughter and I finished our reading journey in 2021 when she left for college at 3013 consecutive days of reading.
+March 2, 2019 we celebrated Dr. Suess’ birthday and 2100 consecutive days of reading.
+My daughter and I finished our reading journey in September, 2021 when she left for college at 3013 consecutive days of reading.
 My son and I finished in August, 2024 when he left for college at 4098 consecutive days of reading.

 We have Jim Bronzina and his daughter, Kristen (now Alice Ozma), to thank for the inspiration.
 And my mother, grandmother extraordinaire, for making us aware of this.
 Alice Ozma also wrote a book about her reading experience with her father called The Reading Promise: My Father and the Books we Shared.
-Alice’s changed her name from Kristen to Alice Ozma.
+Alice changed her name from Kristen to Alice Ozma.
 You’ll have to read ALL the Wizard of Oz books by L. Frank Baum to find out why.
-From what we have read, Ozma was an excellent choice!

 Children love to be read to.
 Take 5 or 10 extra minutes at bedtime and read with your children!